 - Removes less material

-A Palm sander is a powerful tool that is used to finish any wood piece.
-The type of sandpaper it uses determines the number of materials you can work on.
+A Palm sander is a powerful tool used to finish any wood piece.
+The type of sandpaper determines the number of materials you can work on.
 A final look that is polished is what you get.

 The machine comes with pins that you can use to take a quarter sheet of the standard sandpaper.
 You will use a pair of scissors to cut the sandpaper.

 A knife can be a substitute.
-Depending on how you cut the sandpaper, you can get up to four pieces.
-The sandpaper has a way of vibrating when you are holding it, and it moves back and forth.
+You can get up to four pieces depending on how you cut the sandpaper.
+The sandpaper vibrates when you are holding it, moving back and forth.

 It uses a variety of hooks than the Orbital sander.
-The hooks allow you to have precision in matching the holes with the inside holes used for dust collection.
+The hooks give you precision in matching the holes with the inside holes used for dust collection.

 I advise you to apply less pressure when working with the Palm sander, which eliminates the spinning movement.

 The absence of spinning motion slows down the performance.
-What is required for better performance is the weight on the tool and a little bit of energy from your hand to run the back and forth movement.
+The weight on the tool is required for better performance and a little bit of energy from your hand to run the back-and-forth movement.

-The Palm sander is small, and palm sanders come in different types.
-What determines the type of sander you will have is comfort, the dust collection feature, and ease of use.
+The palm sander is small.
+The type of sander you will have is comfortable, has a dust collection feature, and is easy to use.